TheKikGen/USBMidiKliK4x4/README.md

 The product name is limited to 30 characters max, non accentuated (ascii code between 0 and 0x7F).

-## Changing the USB VendorID and ProductID with an internal SYSEX
+## Changing the USB VendorID and ProductID

-In the same way, you can also change the USB Vendor and Product Ids with a SYSEX.
+In the same way, you can also change the USB Vendor and Product Ids with a SYSEX (or configuration menu).
 They are also saved in the flash memory and persist after power off.
 The sysex message structure is the following :

     F0 77 77 78 <func id = 0x0C> <n1n2n3n4 = Vendor Id nibbles> <n1n2n3n4 = Product Id nibbles> F7